 Technical support from The Media Workshop & QED Productions

-A flavour of Squeeze Box - Two clips giving a peak into the rollercoaster 3-dimensional understanding of disability within a Squeeze Box
+A flavour of our initial R&D Squeeze Box - Two clips giving a peak into the rollercoaster 3-dimensional understanding of disability within a Squeeze Box

 Heightened misery as a disembodied voice demands answers to questions which should never be asked - Hugh, what are you worth?